cwinfosec/MABP/README.md

 ## How to Use

 To use MABP, simply run the main script and follow the prompt.
-You will be able to select from a list of available commands by typing "help" for more information on each option.
+You will be able to select from a list of available commands by typing `help` for more information on each option.
 The following commands are currently implemented:

 | Command | Description |
 | ------- | ----------- |